devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 #### 4. Provide your `IsAuthorized` service:

-The last puzzle is to provide a service which can be called by the `AuthorizationGuard` to find out if the current user is authorized for given rights.
+The last piece of the puzzle is to provide a service which can be called by the `AuthorizationGuard` to find out if the current user is authorized for given rights.
 The `DevonfwAuthorizationModule` only provides a dummy service authorizing for any rights requested (`AuthorizedForAnyRight`).

 Let's implement our simple `AuthorizationService`: